• Facebook

 Step by step images showing sliced cucumbers being processed for salad and dressing being made.

 • For a more authentic flavor, use Japanese cucumbers if you can find them.
 If you can’t get Japanese cucumbers, I recommend using Persian cucumbers which are available in many stores and have a similar flavor and consistency.
-You can also make this with traditional waxy cucumbers, but you’ll want to peel them and remove the seeds.
+English cucumbers will also work.
+You can make this with traditional waxy cucumbers, but you’ll want to peel them and remove the seeds.

-• You can use a mandoline to cut your cucumbers into very thin slices.
+• You can use a mandoline slicer to cut your cucumbers into very thin slices for the best taste and texture.

 • While Sunomono goes well with any number of Japanese dishes, I also find it to be great when served alongside grilled chicken or seafood.